diegogama/diegogama/README.md

-## Hi, I'm Diego Gama, Software Engineer Java!
+## Hi, I'm Diego Gama, Experienced Senior Java Software Engineer with a demonstrated history of conceptual and implementational lead of technical projects.
+Skilled in high quality Java, testing, documentation, database architecture, orchestration and DevOps.
+Highly motivated of continuous learning for new techniques and technologies.

 <div align="center">
   <a href="https://github.com/diegogama">